 - Identify what you want to take with you from this year into next.
-In your eagerness to move on from the craziness of 2020, don't miss the chance to reflect on the strengths you gained and practiced to remain resilient through challenges.
+In your eagerness to move on from the past year, don't miss the chance to reflect on the strengths you gained and practiced to remain resilient through challenges.
 Great change brings the opportunity for growth.

 Step 1 - Envision your best self.
-It is important to first take a moment to get a clear picture of what you want in 2021.
-At your best, what does 2021 hold for you?
-What are some of the long term goals you hope to accomplish in 2021?
-What emotions do you hope to cultivate?
-For more on this step check out this quick activity from BetterUp Labs.
+It is important to first take a moment to get a clear picture of what you want in 2022.
+At your best, what does 2022 hold for you?
+How do you want to feel?
+What long-term goals do you hope to accomplish?
+What emotions do you hope to cultivate for yourself or the people around you?
+For more guidance, check out this quick activity from BetterUp Labs.

 Step 3 - Make a plan.
-Research shows that we need both long and short term goals in order to sustain a New Years’ resolution or vision past the famous January 19th, NY resolution quitters day.
-Break down your long term goals into short term goals and celebrate each milestone to help keep you motivated.
+Research shows that we need both long and short-term goals in order to sustain a New Years’ resolution or vision past the famous January 19th New Year's resolution "quitters" day.
+Break down your long-term goals into short-term goals and celebrate each milestone to help keep you motivated.
 A couple of science-backed ways to support your success is to bundle a task you love with a task that you would typically avoid, like going for a run to your favorite coffee shop, also, choosing an accountability partner, like a friend or a coach to support you!

 Step 5 - Practice self-compassion.
-Progress isn’t linear, and if 2020 has taught us one thing it is that way we may face unexpected setbacks.
+Progress isn’t linear.
+If the past two years have taught us anything, it is that we may encounter setbacks.
 It is important to manage your self-talk when challenges arise in a way that will help you stay motivated to move forward.
 BetterUp Labs’ research on resilience found that a key ingredient for staying resilient through adversity is self-compassion.
-Write down 2-3 phrases that you want to tell yourself when you make a mistake that you might tell a friend, such as: “Mistakes are part of the journey” or “That’s okay, you will try again tomorrow.”
+Write down 2-3 phrases that you want to tell yourself when you don't live up to your own expectations.
+Think about what you might tell a friend, such as: “Mistakes are part of the journey,” or "It's okay to be afraid," or “You're trying and you'll do better tomorrow.”